JitterSystems/ShadowNet/README.md

 The Benefit: Every "slice" of data moving across the wire is physically identical.
 An observer cannot distinguish a 1KB text message from a 10MB file transfer because every packet "envelope" weighs exactly the same.

-6. Randomized Constant Bit Rate (CBR) Shaping (5-20mbit) (Cover Traffic) -> Sent through the Lokinet P2P Network per session
+6. Randomized Constant Bit Rate (CBR) Shaping (5-20mbit) (Cover Traffic) -> Sent through the Tor P2P Network per session

 ShadowNet maintains a disciplined 5-20mbit pulse regardless of your actual activity.
 You are assigned a fixed one for each session.